 Clean feeders will also help keep the hummingbirds coming.
 An ant moat, added above a feeder, or built into some of the better feeders, will keep ants out of the hummingbirds way.
 Ants and hummers do not mix!
 As they decay in the sugar water from drowning, there is a school of thought that they become toxic to the little birds.
 And it will drive you round the bend to be cleaning ants out of the nectar - it gets gross!

 When the momma's go into nesting mode, your nectar feeders will likely become very quiet.
 The hummingbirds at this point tend to move to a more insect based diet for protein to help feed their babies.
-They will return to the feeders after though with babies though, so don't dishearten and give up.
+They will return to the feeders after the babies have fledged, so don't dishearten and give up!

 You can also try to use a Protein feeder at this point.
 It uses banana peels to attract fruit flies which in turn feeds the hummingbirds during nesting season.